aneely/hunt/README.md

 1. **Argument Parsing**: The script parses command-line flags (`-i`, `-s`) and service selections
 2. **Service Selection**: In interactive mode, prompts for selection.
 With `-s` flag, validates service names/numbers automatically
-3. **Input Processing**: The script takes your search term and URL-encodes it using Python's `urllib.parse`
+3. **Input Processing**: The script takes your search term and URL-encodes it using a bash-native implementation
 4. **URL Construction**: For each selected search engine, it constructs the appropriate search URL with your encoded query
 5. **Browser Opening**: Uses macOS's `open` command to open each URL in your default browser
 6. **Tab Management**: Opens URLs sequentially with small delays to ensure each opens in a separate tab